Curtis Cooper (activist)

-Curtis V. Cooper was an American health care and civil rights leader from Georgia.
+Curtis V. Cooper (1932 – January 2000) was an American health care and civil rights leader from Georgia.

 Early background

-He was born in 1932 in Savannah, Georgia and had Black heritage.
-He graduated from Savannah State College, but his lack of financial resources prevented him from achieving his dream of becoming a physician.
+Cooper was born in 1932 in Savannah, Georgia, and had Black heritage.
+He graduated from Savannah State College but his lack of financial resources prevented him from achieving his dream of becoming a physician.

 Civil rights leader

 Cooper took part in the civil rights movement.
 He was a leader in the local Youth Council of the National Association for the Advancement of Colored People (NAACP) and later became president of the NAACP Savannah Branch.

 Health care provider

 Cooper is credited with reshaping health care for the poor in his native city.
 In 1972, he secured funds for the establishment of a comprehensive health center for the city's indigent and served as its executive director.
 Under his management, it grew into the Westside-Urban Health Center, a major medical resource.

 In 1984, Cooper became one of the first black members of Memorial Medical Center's board of directors.
 In 1995, he became chairman of that same board.
 He also was the chairman of the Chatham County Hospital Authority twice and he served on the Georgia State Access to Health Care Commission and the Georgia State Health Strategies Council.

-There are currently three Curtis V. Cooper Primary Health Care facilities.
-They are located at: